tbarbette/npf-docs/docs/source/index.rst

    :width: 400
    :alt: Result for tests/tcp/01-iperf.np

-When launching npf:
+When launching npf with the following command line:

 .. code-block:: bash

    npf-run --test tests/tcp/01-iperf.npf

-Test files allow to define a matrix of parameters to try many combinations of variables (see :ref:`variables` for a description of the possible definitions such as values, ranges, ...) for each test and report performance results and evolution for each combination of variables.
+Test files allow to define a matrix of parameters to try many combinations of variables for each test and report performance results and evolution for each combination of variables.
+Check the :ref:`the variables page <variables>` for a description of the possible definitions such as values, ranges, ...

 Finally, a graph will be built and statistical results may be computed for each test showing the difference between variables values, different softwares, or the evolution of